 Each Conferencing Node must be able to access the Cisco One-Touch Join endpoints within its location (using the endpoints' APIs), either directly or via a web proxy*.

 If you have Webex-registered endpoints, each Conferencing Node must be able to access the Webex OAuth token endpoint, and Webex cloud.

 Poly endpoints must be able to connect directly to the Conferencing Nodes in their location.

 * Web proxies are enabled on a system location basis.
 When enabled, all One-Touch Join-related outbound requests from Conferencing Nodes in that location will use the web proxy.
-It is possible to bypass use of the web proxy for connections to endpoints on the local network, or for EWS connections to the Exchange server; for further information, please contact your Pexip authorized support representative.
+You can bypass use of the web proxy for connections to endpoints on the local network, or for EWS connections to the Exchange server; for further information, please contact your Pexip authorized support representative.

 As with all Pexip Infinity deployments, the Management Node must be able to contact each Conferencing Node.

 In addition, if your One-Touch Join deployment is using OAuth (within an Exchange integration, a Google Workspace integration with domain user authorization, or where your deployment includes Webex-registered endpoints on a different network to your Conferencing Nodes), the Management Node will send requests to the OAuth token endpoint, both during the initial set up, and periodically thereafter in order to refresh the OAuth tokens.
-These requests will be sent either directly or via the web proxy (if one has been configured for the Management Node).
+These requests are sent either directly or via the web proxy (if one has been configured for the Management Node).

 The following table lists the ports/protocols required for communication between the components of Pexip One-Touch Join: